MicrosoftDocs/power-platform/power-platform/admin/connector-endpoint-filtering.md

 - There's no special logic to handle relative addresses such as `localhost`.
 Therefore, if you block `*localhost*`, it will block makers from using any endpoints by using `localhost` as part of the SQL Server endpoint.
 However, it won't stop them from accessing the endpoint by using the absolute address, unless the absolute address has also been blocked by the admin.

-Below are examples of a few scenarios:
+The following are examples:

 - Allow only Azure SQL Server instances:
   1. Allow `*.database.windows.net*`
   2. Deny `*`

-- Allow only a specific IP range (note that the IP addresses that aren't allowed can still be entered by the maker in `<machine_name\named_instance>` format):
+- Allow only a specific IP range: (Note that the IP addresses that aren't allowed can still be entered by the maker in `<machine_name\named_instance>` format.)
   1. Allow `11.22.33*`
   2. Deny `*`

 ### Dataverse

-Dataverse endpoints are represented by the [organization ID](determine-org-id-name.md); for example, 7b97cd5c-ce38-4930-9497-eec2a95bf5f7.
+Dataverse endpoints are represented by the [organization ID](determine-org-id-name.md), such as, 7b97cd5c-ce38-4930-9497-eec2a95bf5f7.
 Please note that only the regular Dataverse connector is currently in scope for endpoint filtering.
 Dataverse dynamics and Dataverse current connectors are not in scope.
 Also, the local instance of Dataverse (also known as the current environment) can never be blocked for use within an environment.
 This means that within any given environment, makers can always access the Dataverse current environment.

 Therefore, a rule that says the following:

 1. Allow `7b97cd5c-ce38-4930-9497-eec2a95bf5f7`
 2. Deny `*`